ucsd-dsc-arts/dsc160-final-dsc160-final-group14/README.md

 ### Rhythm and Pitch Transfer
 #### Processing
-[Audio Concatenation](mellotron/audio-concatenation.ipynb) Because the model is used on subsets of audio, this notebook strings all the synthesized audio clips together into one wav file.
+[Audio Concatenation](mellotron/audio-concatenation.ipynb) Because the model is used on subsets of audio, this notebook strings all the synthesized audio clips together into one wav file. <br>
 [Audio Trimming](mellotron/audio-trimming.ipynb) This notebook separates the wav file into subsets to make processing easier.
 #### Eminem's Lose Yourself
 [Eminem's Lose Yourself Inference](mellotron/inference-eminem.ipynb) This notebook loads the pre-trained libritts model, filelists,